 1. Freeze Protection Mode on Heat Pumps

 The perfect solution for pipe freeze protection, is the “Freeze Protection” mode!
-It keeps your ductless heat pump working at a low power mode at around 46 F, just enough so that the temperature does not fall below freezing.
+It keeps your heat pump working at a low power mode at around 46 F. Using this mode, your home temperature will not fall below freezing.

 Functioning almost like heat mode, FP blows out a steady stream of hot air while consuming minimum power.
 This mode may not be very comfortable to sit down in and take your coat off, but it perfectly does the job of preventing your pipes from freezing.

-If your indoor space is not in use for long periods, such as a garage or attic, you can set your ductless heat pump to work on FP mode.
-Moreover, if you are going on a long vacation, and have sensitive equipment or art work in your living area, you can utilize a heat pump in FP mode to prevent damage to your belongings.
+If your indoor space is not in use for long periods, such as a garage or attic, you can set your heat pump to work on FP mode.
+Moreover, if you are going on a long vacation, and have sensitive equipment or art work in your living area, you can utilize FP mode to prevent damage to your belongings.

 Before buying a heat pump, consult the AC’s operations manual to find out if your AC model supports this feature.
 Min.
 Heat (MH), 8o C, or Low Heat (LH) are also sometimes used as a name for “Freeze Protection / FP”, depending on the AC manufacturer, so do not be surprised!

-Pro Tip: In conjunction with heat pumps, Cielo smart controllers work as a freeze protection thermostat.
+Pro Tip: In conjunction with ductless heat pumps like mini-splits, Cielo smart controllers work as a freeze protection thermostat.
 Moreover, if you’re away you can operate the FP setting using your phone from any location.

 2. Insulating Your Pipes